StephenChong96/StephenChong96/README.md

 ## I'm Enthusiastic About Engineering and Computer Science!

-- 🎯 Lifetime Goals: Commit to lifelong learning 📚
+- 🎯 Lifetime goals: Commit to lifelong learning 📚
 - 🖥️ The power of PCB is fascinated
 - ⭐ I believe everyone has untapped potential
 - :electron: Fun facts: I believe in Law of Attraction